radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 **CR (Custom Resource)**: An instance of a CRD that represents a custom resource in Kubernetes.

+**Kubernetes Tools**: Tools that exist in the Kubernetes ecosystem and operate on kubernetes resources.
+Examples include `helm`, GitOps tools such as `Flux` and `ArgoCD`, and `kubectl`.

 **Bicep**: An infrastructure-as-code language that when used with Radius, can deploy Radius resources, Azure resources, and AWS resources.

 ## Objectives

 ### Goals

-**Goal: Users can use Kubernetes tooling to deploy and manage resources defined in Bicep manifests**
+**Goal: Users can use Kubernetes tooling to continuously deploy and manage resources defined in Bicep manifests**
 - With this work, users will be able to deploy resources defined in Bicep using only Kubernetes.
 We will essentially be providing a "translation layer" between Kubernetes resources (that Kubernetes tools can understand) and Radius resources (that Radius can understand).
+- With this work, users can rely on the `BicepDeploymentController` to repair drift from the desired state, and to perform disaster recovery.
+These are benefits users can't get from `rad deploy` or `az deployment create`.

 **Goal: Users can quickly generate a Kubernetes Custom Resource from Bicep using the Radius CLI**
 - We will provide a CLI command that generates the BicepDeployment resource from a Bicep manifest to make this feature easy to adopt.